 Monday, February 02, 2015

 Bob Dylan closed out his 1960's discography with a set of tunes that confounded even his staunchest supporters.
 Important to note that this LP did very well commercially, hitting #3 in the US and topping the charts in the UK.
-The voice that emanated from the speaker grills was not a familiar one, though.
-Trading in his more abrasive, nasal vocal style, the artist now adopted a smoother approach to singing.
-Gone were the lengthy verses that stretched the limits of expression.
-Though greeted warmly, many listeners thought that Bob was pulling their leg.
+The voice that emanated from the speaker grills was not a familiar one, however.
+His abrasive, nasal vocal whine had vanished, replaced by a smoother approach to singing.
+Also conspicuously absent were the lengthy verses that had once stretched the limits of expression.
+While his foray into rustic, country-fried love songs was greeted warmly, many thought that Bob was royally pulling their leg.
 Surely there HAD to be an eight minute long, backward message from the bard tucked away in the run out grooves of this laid back LP?

 In the game of chess, it is advisable to:

 1. Open with a center pawn.

 5. Make as few pawn moves as possible in the opening.

 Nashville Skyline took inspiration from the fourth item on this list.